M268816/power-repo/notes/fe_Method.md

 With what I'm trying to accomplish, collected OEE from the current databases is troublesome at best and misleading always.
 Because of the challenges of data retrieval and missing constraint data, the usefulness of this tool is highly questionable without a complete constraint dataset and/or database restructure.
 This is also under the assumption that the cart data that i'm pulling for unit counts is correct and operators enter it accurately.

 This can be seen when selecting filters with bad data.
-This is not the extreme, but the norm when polling the data from the access db and CSV files.
-Even with all the loopholes, duct tape, and bubblegum that I use to clean and thoroughly inspect data for consistent OEE calculations, the state of the database contorts and disturbs the algorithm to vast inaccuracies.
+Even with all the validation, duct tape, and bubblegum that I use to clean and thoroughly inspect data for consistent OEE calculations, the state of the databases contort and disturb the algorithm to vast inaccuracies when erroneous data is passed into the algorithm.

 > This is data from the 4th of November, this day has information that conforms with the OEE algorithm.